 More on sesame allergy and more sesame free recipes

-Find out more about sesame allergy and avoiding seeds, oil and tahini – Spotlight on sesame allergy: little seeds that can cause big reactions,
+Find out more about sesame allergy and avoiding seeds, oil and tahini in our spotlight on sesame allergy: little seeds that can cause big reactions,

 This sesame free hummus dip would be great as part of a dips platter.
-Why not try our dairy free French onion dip to go with it?
+Why not try our dairy free French onion dip or vegan Skordalia to go with it?
 Or allergy-friendly kalamata olive tapenade.
 Another great option is fresh tomato salsa.
 Find these and a host of other dips in our allergy friendly dip recipe collection.

 And make sure you have a look at the allergy-friendly recipes on our recipe page – all of them are free from sesame.